 Wheat: Varieties developed-29

-The triple dwarf variety 'Lal Bahadur' developed at Durgapura center became the trendsetter towards the development of high yielding non-lodging nutrient responsive varieties.
-The variety Raj 1482 is very much in demand for its quality characteristics, Raj 3077 in addition to high yield, is well adopted for timely sown, late sown and light to moderate saline/alkaline conditions, Raj 3765 & Raj 3777 have tolerance to high temperature and rusts and are suitable for normal to very late sowing conditions, Raj 4037, Raj 4083 and Raj 4079 are highly heat tolerant varieties for warmer areas, Raj Molya Rodhak-1 is a significant development to overcome the problem of Cereal Cyst Nematode (CCN).
-Development of Raj 4120 is an out- standing contribution of this institute having resistance to Ug 99 (Stem rust), which is an emerging threat for wheat cultivation in India.
-Recently August, 2012, Raj 4229 (IR-TS) and Raj 4238 (IR-LS) were identified having good yield potential and rust resistant
+The triple dwarf variety 'Lal Bahadur' developed at Durgapura Center became the trendsetter towards developing high-yielding non-lodging, nutrient-responsive varieties.
+The variety Raj 1482 is very much in demand for its quality characteristics; Raj 3077, in addition to high yield, is well adopted for timely sown, late sown, and light to moderate saline/alkaline conditions; Raj 3765 & Raj 3777 have the tolerance to high temperature and rusts and are suitable for normal to very late sowing conditions, Raj 4037, Raj 4083 and Raj 4079 are highly heat-tolerant varieties for warmer areas, Raj Molya Rodhak-1 is a significant development to overcome the problem of Cereal Cyst Nematode (CCN).
+The development of Raj 4120 is an outstanding contribution of this institute, which has resistance to Ug 99 (stem rust), which is an emerging threat to wheat cultivation in India.
+Raj 4238 (IR-LS) was recently released and notified as having good yield potential and rust resistance.
+Two Varieties, Raj 4083 and Raj 4120, are bio-fortified, having high Fe and Zn Content (>40PPM).

 It is to the credit of this institute that the first dwarf mutant variety RDB-1 in the country was released from here and provided the genetic background for the development of dwarf varieties, a very important feature for barley crop.
-Other land marks have been the salinity tolerant BL-2 and CCN resistant 'Rajkiran' along with recently developed high yielding varieties RD 2035, RD 2552 having wide adaptability and suitability for saline conditions, RD 2503 and RD 2668 (Two rowed type) for malting purpose.
+Other landmarks have been the salinity tolerant BL-2 and CCN resistant 'Rajkiran' along with other developed high-yielding varieties like RD 2035 and RD 2552 having wide adaptability and suitability for saline conditions, RD 2503 and RD 2668 (Two rowed type) for malting purpose.
 Varieties RD 2624 and RD 2660 developed for rainfed conditions are fabulous contributions of this institute.
-Recently, an excellent contribution of the institute is the development of country's first dual purpose barley variety RD 2715 having good potential to produce grain as well as green fodder.
-Recently August, 2012, RD 2786 (IR-TS) and RD 2794 (Salinity tolerance) were identified having good yield potential and rust resistant
+Recently, an excellent contribution of the institute is the development of the country's first dual-purpose barley variety RD 2715 having good potential to produce grain as well as green fodder.
+The new barley Varieties, RD 2786 (IRTS-FB), RD 2794 (Salinity tolerant), RD 2849 (Malt Barley), RD 2899 (IRTS-FB), and RD 2907 (Salinity tolerant), were released and notifiedas having good yield potential and rust-resistant.
+Currently, the development of huskless (naked) barley varieties is in progress and in near future huskless barley will be available to farmers.

-The glorious achievement has been the first rainfed high yielding variety RSG 888 at National level and RSG-973 (Abha) at State level.
+The glorious achievement has been the first rainfedhigh-yielding variety RSG 888 and CSJ 515 at the National level and RSG-973 (Abha) at the State level.
 The variety CSJD-884 (Akash) is very much liked due to its double pod characteristic.
-Besides these, RSG-991 is the value added variety having green seeds and RSGK-6 a kabuli chickpea variety.
+Besides these, RSG-991 is the value-added variety having green seeds, RSG 963 preferable for late sowing,and CSJK 174 (early in maturity),CSJK 21 (Bold seeded) kabuli chickpea variety.

 Mustard: Variety developed - 1